jqueryscript/ChatGPT-Resources/README.md

 - [chatgpt](https://github.com/kkdai/chatgpt) - ChatGPT Console client in Golang.
 - [search](https://github.com/visualbasic6/search) - A cli google client written by ai (chatgpt) that bypasses captcha and rate limiting by using the google alerts "preview" feature.
 - [StackExplain](https://github.com/shobrook/stackexplain) - Explain your error message in plain English using ChatGPT.
+- [assistant-cli](https://github.com/diciaup/assistant-cli) - A comfortable CLI tool to use ChatGPT service.

 ## Misc